MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Results and Discussions

 We performed several rounds of simulation and real-robot experiments to evaluate the performance of the proposed approach.
-We were pursuing three goals in these experiments: (\textit{i}) evaluating the performance of object grasping in three scenarios; (\textit{ii}) investigating the usefulness of formulating object grasping as an object-agnostic problem for general purpose tasks; (\textit{iii}) determine whether the same network can be used in both simulation and real-robot systems without additional fine-tuning.
-Towards this goal, we employed the same code and network (trained on the Cornell dataset) in both real and simulation experiments.
+We were pursuing three goals in these experiments: (\textit{i}) evaluating the performance of object grasping in four everyday scenarios, including: isolated object, packed objects, pile of objects, and highly cluttered scenes; (\textit{ii}) investigating the usefulness of formulating object grasping as an object-agnostic problem for general purpose tasks; (\textit{iii}) determine whether the same network can be used in both simulation and real-robot systems without additional fine-tuning.
+Towards this goal, we employed the same code, and used the same grasp prediction network in both simulation and real-robot experiments, in which the network was trained on a synthetic grasp dataset.